Select Page

 Book Chapters

-Kuczyńska, Zosia, ‘“Drag Poetica”: the Drag Lyric as Lyric Drag’, The Routledge Companion to Drag (forthcoming)
+Kuczyńska, Zosia, ‘“Drag Lyric – Lyric Drag’, The Routledge Companion to Drag (forthcoming)

 Editorial Assistant